houndci/hound/CONTRIBUTING.md

 The main Hound app (this app) receives PR hooks from GitHub, then it communicates with the [Linters](https://github.com/houndci/linters) app (or a few individual linter services) to review changed files in the PR.
-Linters communcate back with vioaltions they found, and the Hound app sends comments back to GitHub.
+Linters communicate back with violations they found, and the Hound app sends comments back to GitHub.

 Here is the list of all the linters and where to find them,